Sukantabasu/alchemist-shell.ai-hackathon-2025/docs/source/index.rst

 Problem Statement
 -----------------

-This project focuses on fuel property prediction using machine learning techniques.
+The Shell AI Hackathon 2025 focuses on predicting fuel blend properties using machine learning techniques.
+This challenge involves predicting multiple target properties (BlendProperty1 through BlendProperty10) of fuel blends based on the composition and properties of individual components.

 Challenges
 ----------